teddybear082/Godot_XR_Networking-Plus-Game/README.md

 **CONTROLS:**

-Move character with left thumbstick or **just use experimental "jog in place" movement in real life to move**
+Move character with left thumbstick or **just use experimental "jog in place" movement in real life to move, once you get into the "real game" ;) **

 Sprint (toggle) by clicking left thumbstick